-It’s not that long since school finished for most children – but thousands of families will be getting letters this week telling them about their Back to School Allowance for the next school year.
+It’s not that long since school finished for most children – but thousands of families will be soon getting the Back to School Allowance for the next school year.

-The Department of Social Protection pays the Back to School payment automatically to most families that qualify .
-Anyone that qualifies automatically you should receive a letter by June 21st stating when and how your Allowance will be paid.
+The Department of Social Protection pays the Back to School payment automatically to most families that qualify.
+Anyone that qualifies automatically should have received a letter during June stating when and how your Allowance will be paid.
 The payments will be made during the week ending 14th July 2017 .

 €47.4 million will be paid out in Back to School Allowance payments in 2017 – and about 108,000 families will get it.
 (That’s an average of €438 per family)